GESTATIONAL SURROGACY LAW MAINE

 • Psychological counseling

-• Other depending on agency
+• Other expenses depending on the agency

 Creating a Maine Surrogacy Contract

-• Surrogate
+• Surrogate compensation and financial arrangements

 Determining Legal Parentage in Maine